 Where to buy Portuguese tarts

-In Lisbon, you can’t beat Pastéis de Belém (⚑), the oldest specialty bakery in the capital.
-In Porto, you can find tarts at the popular Manteigaria cafe/bakery (⚑) or at the Mercado do Bolhão (⚑), which sells a huge range of edible Portuguese souvenirs.
+In Lisbon, you can’t beat Pastéis de Belém, the oldest specialty bakery in the capital.
+In Porto, you can find tarts at the popular Manteigaria cafe/bakery and at the Mercado do Bolhão, which stocks a huge range of edible Portuguese souvenirs.

-Make your own at this Pastel de Nata hands-on baking class.
+Insider experience: Make your own at this Pastel de Nata baking class in a real Lisbon bakery.

 9. Canned sardines